jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 ### dimension types & dimension table types

 Types of Dimensions :
-- Conformed Dimension - creating consistency.
+- Conformed Dimension - separate dimension tables. creating consistency.
 The same dim table can be referenced by the multiple fact tables.
-- Degenerate Dimension – A degenerate dimension is when the dimension attribute is stored as part of the fact table and not in a separate dimension table.
+- Degenerated Dimension – the dimension attributes are stored as part of the fact table and not in a separate dimension table.
 Usually used when a dimension has only one attribute.
-- Junk Dimension – A junk dimension is a single table with a combination of different and unrelated attributes to avoid having a large number of foreign keys in the fact table.
+- Junk Dimension – A junk dimension is a single dimensional table with a combination of different and unrelated attributes.
+This is to avoid having a large number of foreign keys in the fact table.
 - Role play dimension – It is a dimension table that has multiple valid relationships with a fact table.
 For example, a fact table may include foreign keys for both ship date and delivery date.
 But the same dimension attributes apply to each foreign key so the same dimension tables can be joined to the foreign keys.

 * Slowly Changing Dimensions table types: